Creating, converting, uploading and sharing virtual machine images

-The generic workflow when using installation based tools is as follows:
+The generic workflow when using installation-based tools:

-- Obtain an installation media or a network installation link
+- Obtain an installation media or a network installation link.

-- Start a virtual machine and point it to the installation media or network installation link
+- Start a virtual machine and point it to the installation media or network installation link.

-- Go through the installer
+- Go through the installer.

-- This step can optionally be automated using e.g. Kickstart
+- This step can optionally be automated using e.g. Kickstart.

-- Optionally customize configuration files that are used to generate the final image
+- Optionally customize configuration files that are used to generate the final image.

-- Determine suitable customization parameters
+- Determine the suitable customization parameters.

-- Run a command to generate the final image
+- Run a command to generate the final image.

 You can get more information about creating images in the very thorough OpenStack virtual machine image guide.
-In particular, see chapters on creating images manually and tool support for creating images.
+In particular, see the chapters on creating images manually and tool support for creating images.

 Caveats to keep in mind when creating images from scratch

 There is a tool called cloud-init that must be installed on any images that are to be used in Pouta clouds.
-It is used for certain tasks that need to be run when a virtual machine first boots up like generating SSH host keys and adding user SSH public keys.
+It is used for certain tasks that need to be run when a virtual machine first boots up such as generating SSH host keys and adding user SSH public keys.

 User accounts (can be done with virt-sysprep)

 Cloud images should only have a minimal set of user accounts.
-Most likely they should only have one regular generic user account (e.g. "cloud-user" on the default images provided by CSC) and the root user account.
+Most likely, they should only have one regular generic user account (e.g. "cloud-user" on the default images provided by CSC) and the root user account.